marwans59/simpleStaking/README.md

 ---
 #### 🥅 Goals
-- [ ] If you send ETH directly to the contract address does it update your `balance`?
+- [ X] If you send ETH directly to the contract address does it update your `balance`?

 ---